REST Exercise

 - For example, try what happens if you enter an invalid email address.
 The application will probably crash, since we’re still using

-will now contain JSON in the following format:
+try!to parse the user response.
+This is because thedatain thecompletionHandlerwill now contain JSON in the following format:

 {